76th Siege Battery, Royal Garrison Artillery: Spring Offensive

 In February 76th Siege Bty was ordered south, and began the move on 3 March to Hermies, where 62nd Bde RGA had transferred to V Corps under Third Army.
 The battery was dug into a disused quarry alongside the Ruyaulcourt road.
 After registering its guns, the battery remained silent.
 The anticipated German Spring Offensive was launched at 04.00 on 21 March.
 76th Siege Bty immediately went into action, firing pre-arranged SOS barrages to support the infantry in the Flesquières Salient.
 German retaliation was heavy: the gun positions came under heavy fire of gas, shrapnel and High explosive shells and for a while the guns were forced to cease fire.
 However, when the German fire moved on the battery resumed its SOS fire, although one gun was out of action.
 That afternoon Maj Wakeford was hit by a gas shell and fatally wounded.
 When the second-in-command, Capt E.D.R.
 Ramsdale, arrived from HQ, he brought orders to pull out, and the ASC brought up the caterpillar tractors and lorries, allowing the battery to get clear with the guns and some stores during the night.
 The field artillery and many of the retreating infantry had already passed through the position before the column pulled out, and Hermies was reached by German troops who had outflanked the Flesquières Salient.
 The battery struggled back to its reserve position at Ruyaulcourt, where it had emplaced three guns by the evening of 22 March.
 Shortly afterwards it was ordered to move on.
 At dawn next day the battery began digging in at Le Mesnil, but it was realised that '9.2 howitzers, being only semi-mobile, were of no use in a running battle' and the battery was ordered to pull out entirely, going back through Bapaume to Albert.
 The journey along roads crowded with retreating troops and civilians was slow, while Bapaume was under shellfire and a number of casualties were suffered.
 The battery became split into subunits spread over 20 mi of road.
 Albert was under air attack, so the heavy batteries were moved on, Lewis guns mounted on the lorries in case German cavalry broke through, and passing through Doullens reached Hem-Hardinval on the evening of 26 March.
-Here 76th Siege Bty halted after a retreat of some 40 mi and was able to rest.Edmonds, 1918, Vol I, pp. 131–2, 218–9, 248–51, 303–7, 323, 437–9.62nd Bde War Diary September 1916–November 1918, TNA file WO 95/393/3.
+Here 76th Siege Bty halted after a retreat of some 40 mi and was able to rest.